STATEMENT OF DOCTRINE

 The Holy Spirit and the Scriptures

 People from every place and time, who believe in Jesus, belong to the church.
-This common fellowship that believers have with one another in Jesus Christ transcends and takes precedent over all other social identities they might have.
+This common fellowship that believers have with one another in Jesus Christ, transcends and takes precedence over all other social identities they might have.
 The church’s foundation is the teaching given to us by Jesus' Apostles in Scripture.
 The church’s goal is to imitate the holy love of God in its character and life.